Roberto Órdenes: Controversies

 Previous to 2001 FIFA World Youth Championship, Órdenes and seven other players were arrested in a brothel what must to be closed.
 The incident was known as "El episodio de las luces rojas" (Chapter of the red lights) due to the excuse employed by Jaime Valdés.

 After the tournament, the eight players (Valdés, Millar, Salgado, Pardo, Soto, Droguett, Campos and Órdenes) were suspended for three international matches.

+Coaching career

+Órdenes has worked as a coach for the Unión Española youth ranks.

+Personal life

+His son, Agustín, has been with the Colo-Colo youth ranks.